wp-plugins/invoicedwp/README.txt

 == Installation ==

 1. Activate the Plugin
+2. Go to the permalink settings and hit the save button with no changes
-2. Start Creating invoices by accessing the InvoicedWP menu on the left
+3. Start Creating invoices by accessing the InvoicedWP menu on the left
-3. Access the options to configure the invoice the way that you want
+4. Access the options to configure the invoice the way that you want
-4. Start creating invoices
+5. Start creating invoices

 == Frequently Asked Questions ==